Carbon microphone: Current usage

 Apart from legacy telephone installations in various conditions according to areas and countries, carbon microphones may be still used today in certain niche applications although manufacturers are discontinuing distribution.
 For example, the Shure 104c, was still in demand in the late 2010s because of its wide compatibility with existing equipment.

 The principal advantage of carbon microphones over other microphone designs is that they can produce high-level audio signals from very low DC voltages, without needing any form of additional amplification or batteries.

 The carbon microphone, by virtue of using a power supply, gives a power gain.
 This can readily be demonstrated by connecting a battery, microphone and earphone in series.
 If the microphone and earphone are brought in contact the system will oscillate.
 This is only possible if the power gain around the loop is greater than unity.

 The microphone's low-voltage performance is particularly useful in remote locations served by very long telephone lines, where the electrical resistance of the wires can lead to severe DC voltage drop.
 Most all-electronic telephones need at least three volts DC to work, and so will often become useless in such situations, whereas carbon transmitter telephones will continue to work down to a fraction of a volt.
-Even where they do work, electronic telephones also suffer from the so-called "cliff effect", whereby they abruptly stop working when the line voltage falls below the critical level.
-In particular, this means that one telephone on a "party line" may tend to "hog" all the line current, cutting the others off.
-With carbon microphones, all receivers on the same line will still operate, albeit with reduced output.

-Carbon microphones are also widely used in safety-critical applications such as mining and chemical manufacturing, where higher line voltages cannot be used, due to the risk of sparking and consequent explosions.
 Carbon-based telephone systems are also resistant to damage from high-voltage transients, such as those produced by lightning strikes, and electromagnetic pulses of the type generated by nuclear explosions, and so are still maintained as backup communication systems in critical military installations.